 The carpet is one of the most well-used items in a rental unit.
 Because of that, it can become very dirty over time.
 If you are planning on moving into a new home, it’s something you have to seriously look into.

 Are there any rules on how often a landlord has to replace carpet or repaint a rental unit?
+What important things do you need to keep in mind when it comes to landlord carpet replacement?

 Housing and Urban Development (HUD) Guidelines for Carpet